pynetscript/fantasy/README.md

     - Put "output_dict" into queue named "output_q".
     - Disconnect the SSH sessions.
     - Errors:
-      - If the is an authentication error we will get an error message `R1.a-corp.com >> Authentication error`
+      - If the is an authentication error we will get an error message `15/04/2018 16:52:07 - Authentication error - r1.a-corp.com`
-      - If the is an connectivity (TCP/22) error we will get an error message `192.168.1.120 >> TCP/22 connectivity error`
+      - If the is an connectivity (TCP/22) error we will get an error message `15/04/2018 16:52:22 - TCP/22 connectivity error - 192.168.1.120`
-      - Errors are logged in the cmdrunner.log
+      - Errors are logged in cmdrunner.log
   - Makes sure all processes have finished
   - Uses a queue to pass the output back to the parent process.
   - Timestamp the date & time the script ended in D/M/Y H:M:S format.